yaqiyang/php-sdk-dev/README.md

 Once you have set up the above settings, open StorageResourceProviderSample.php, and modify the following,
 ```
     $tenant_id = '<your organizations tenant id at Azure Active Director>';
-    $client_id = '<your client id for Storage Resoure Provider applicaton at Azure Active Directory>';
+    $client_id = '<your client id for your applicaton at Azure Active Directory>';
-    $client_secret = '<your client secret for Storage Resoure Provider applicaton at Azure Active Directory>';
+    $client_secret = '<your client secret for your applicaton at Azure Active Directory>';
     $subscriptionId = '<your subscription id>';

-    // info about the storage account
-    $resourceGroup = '<your existing resource group name>'; // this group should have been created already
+    // this resource group should have been created already
+    $resourceGroup = '<your existing resource group name>';
-    $accountName = '<your new storage account nanme>'; // the storage account to create or modify. don't use existing accounts
+    // the storage account to create or modify. don't use existing accounts
+    $accountName = '<your new storage account nanme>';

-    // uncomment this line if you want to read the settings from a file
+    // uncomment this line if you want to read the settings from a file instead
     //include_once '../testsrc/srpconfig.php'; // the above settings for the test account
 ```

 ## Dependences
 * Go to the root folder of the project
 * ```php composer.phar Install```    -- this will install all dependencies
-* ```php StorageResourceProviderSample.php```  -- this will run the sample calls for Storage Resource Provider
+* ```php StorageResourceProviderSample.php```  -- this will run the sample code for Storage Resource Provider

-## The Sample Code,
+## In the Sample
-* Checks if the storage account $accountName exists
+* It checks if the storage account $accountName exists
 * If $accountName exists, it will be deleted
 * If $accountName does not exists, it will be created.